Body jewelry materials: SAE 440 and 420 stainless steel

+Considerations with stainless steel jewelry

+Various grades of stainless steel, including 316L, 316LVM, and ASTM F138 compliant varieties, contain some percentage of nickel.
+Individuals with a nickel allergy may still experience allergic reactions to steel jewelry, depending on their sensitivity and jewelry's nickel content.
+As a form of contact dermatitis, nickel allergies can manifest after a person's skin comes in contact with items containing nickel.
+Nickel allergy symptoms can include a painful, itchy rash on the skin as well as redness, hives, dryness, discoloration, blisters, and draining fluid.
+Additionally, skin may become excoriated or broken, especially if the person scratches affected areas.

 One disadvantage of steel is its weight.
-For larger pieces of jewelry this can be a problem as it can cause tension in the body tissue, and also unwanted stretching or tearing of a piercing.
+For larger pieces of jewelry, this can be a problem as it can cause tension in the body tissue, and also unwanted stretching or tearing of a piercing.
 In areas with low blood circulation, such as the earlobe, this can be potentially dangerous.
-However, with smaller jewelry, there is no need to worry.

 Another downside is its tendency to become very cold during winter.
-This can cause problems; due to this, many change their jewelry to others made of horn, bone, wood, plastics and glass during winter.
+This can cause problems; due to this, many change their jewelry to others made of horn, bone, wood, plastics, and glass during winter.

-Steel body jewelry may be sterilized in an autoclave.

-The two most common standards that apply to body jewelry made of steel are ASTM F138 and ISO 5832-1 which describe the qualities of steel for surgical implants.

-The only quality recommended for use by the Association of Professional Piercers is steel that is certified to meet ASTM or ISO standards for surgical implant applications.